devlab-oy/sepa/readme.md

 This project aims to create an open source implementation of SEPA Financial Messages using Web Services.
 Project implementation is done in Ruby.

-Currently we have support for SEPA Web Services for:
+Currently we have support for SEPA Web Services for

 * Nordea
 * Danske Bank

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile

 ```ruby
 gem 'sepafm'
 ```

-And then execute:
+And then execute

 ```bash
 $ bundle
 ```

-Or install it with:
+**Or** install gem with

 ```bash
 $ gem install sepafm
 ```

-## Usage

-### Require the gem
+And require it in your code

 ```ruby
 require 'sepafm'
 ```

-### Communicating with the bank
+## Using the Gem

-Define parameters hash for client, ie. get Nordea bank statement;
+Define parameters hash for client, ie. get Nordea bank statement

 ```ruby
 params = {